nepal-online-school/noswebsite/pages/grades/grade6.md

 content_type: class_syllabus
 ---

-## Welcome to Grade 6 learning content.
+## Welcome to Grade 6 learning content

 {% include util/note.html
     note="All the videos are in Nepali."